“If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him”

 “The fear of the LORD is the beginning of wisdom, And the knowledge of the Holy One is understanding” (Proverbs 9:10).

 Wisdom is the correct use of knowledge.
 It is the ability to exercise the discernment and judgment of God’s Word.
 We might possess great knowledge of the Bible but not know how to live it out.

 If we do not know how to apply the Word to our experience, we lack wisdom.
-This is especially true in trial.
+This is especially true in a trial.
 A person might be highly educated but devoid of wisdom.
 Conversely, it is possible to possess wisdom without a great amount of academic training.
 It is possible to have an educated imprudence.
-Yet, on the other hand, we cannot utilize God’s wisdom without God’s a knowledge of God’s Word.
+On the other hand, we cannot utilize God’s wisdom without knowledge of God’s Word.